Other Enhancement Projects

 Visitor and Wildlife Safety Education

 There are millions of visitors that come to the park each year, each with a unique set of experiences.
-While have extensive histories hiking and camping in the backcountry, many have never stepped foot in bear country!
-Yellowstone’s rangers, funded in part by Yellowstone Forever donors, are responsible for funding ongoing education to park visitors about everything from bear spray to safe hiking and camping practices, from proper food storage to the appropriate distance to maintain between you and wildlife.
+While have extensive histories hiking and camping in the backcountry, many have never stepped foot in such a wild place.
+Funding from Yellowstone Forever’s donors helps ensure vital education to park visitors that protects them and the wildlife they encounter.

 The Visitor and Wildlife Safety Education program, administered by the Resource Education and Youth Programs Division, strives to educate visitors about wildlife safety and natural history thereby reducing injuries, preventing fatalities, and helping to maintain wildlife in their natural habitat.